-Hand-tied bouquets have reigned supreme the past few years—search "bridal bouquet" on Pinterest and chances are the majority of bouquets are in this style.
+Hand-tied wedding bouquets have reigned supreme the past few years—search "bridal bouquet" on Pinterest and chances are the majority of bouquets are in this style.
 As the name suggests, hand-tied bouquets feature a mix of flowers and greenery; the stems are gathered together and trimmed, and the end result has a just-picked-from-the-garden feel.

-If your favorite flower is a long-stemmed bloom like delphinium, snapdragon, or calla lily, resist the urge to trim them down.
+If your favorite flower is a long-stemmed bloom like delphinium, snapdragon or calla lily, resist the urge to trim them down.
 Instead, ask your florist to keep the stems long—when gathered in a bouquet, the overall look is elegant and graceful (case in point: this bouquet of white delphiniums).

-This sprawling bouquet of olive branches, roses, and hypericum berries has a wonderfully unruly feel—it’s perfect for an al fresco wedding held at an elegant ranch, or if you’re going for an “under the Tuscan sun” aesthetic.
+This sprawling bouquet of olive branches, roses and hypericum berries has a wonderfully unruly feel.
+It’s perfect for an al fresco wedding held at an elegant ranch—or if you’re going for an “under the Tuscan sun” aesthetic.

 The long stems of these bouquets accentuate the clean lines of the bridesmaids' pale-blue gowns.
 These arrangements feature majolica spray roses and lisianthus.

 If your wedding style is more boho and flowy, we love the idea of carrying a presentation-style bouquet instead of a round cluster of flowers.
 Also called a sheath bouquet or pageant bouquet, this type of arrangement consists of long-stemmed flowers that the bride carries in the crook of the arm rather than held with both hands.
 This bouquet style especially complements wedding dresses with straight lines, such as sheaths, slip dresses and A-line or empire waist dresses.